dydx/voting/README.md

 > )
 > ```

+The first parameter of the Ballot initializer is the id that you'd like to associate with that particular ballot.

+The next is the `voter_id` of the individual doing the voting.

+The final parameter is an array of `id`'s that correlate to candidate `id`'s.

+For example, given these candidates:

+> ```
+> bob = Voting::Candidate.new(1)
+> sue = Voting::Candidate.new(2)
+> sally = Voting::Candidate.new(3)
+> ```

+Your ballots would resemble the one from the Ballot code example with a `choices` array containing `id`'s from 1 to 3

 After all of the ballots are cast, or even as they are still being turned in, the DPRM is able to get results back: